-- A. Provide patients with continuous care at the level of quality and efficiency generally professionally recognized and refrain from delegating responsibility for diagnosis or care of hospitalized patients to a Practitioner who is not qualified to undertake the responsibility; - B. Agree to be bound by the Medical Staff Bylaws and all other lawful standards, policies, procedures, rules, and regulations of the Medical Staff and Hospital and all applicable Iowa and federal laws and regulations; - C. Discharge such Medical Staff, department, section, committee, and Hospital functions for which the Member is responsible by appointment, election, or otherwise; - D. Attend electronic medical record training at initial appointment and maintain competency throughout Medical Staff membership by attending ongoing training opportunities and assigned competencies. - E. Prepare and complete in a timely manner, as defined elsewhere by the Executive Committee, the medical and other required records for all patients admitted or in any other way provided care by the Member in the Hospital; - F. Abide by ethical principles of the medical profession, the Ethical and Religious Directives for Catholic Health Care Facilities as promulgated by the United States Catholic Conference, and the Code of Ethics of the American Medical, Dental, Osteopathic, or Podiatry Association, as applicable.
-Should there be a conflict between any provision of the applicable Code of Ethics and the Ethical and Religious Directives, the latter shall prevail; - G. Provide, with or without request, new or updated information that is pertinent to any question on the application form as it occurs.
-Except as required by Section 4.3(I)) below, failure to provide such information within one (1) week may constitute grounds for automatic withdrawal of an Applicant's application or automatic termination of a Member's Clinical Privileges and Medical Staff membership.
-Applicants whose applications are deemed withdrawn pursuant to this provision and Members whose Clinical Privileges and membership are terminated pursuant to this provision are not entitled to fair hearing and appeal rights; - H. Refrain from illegal fee splitting or other illegal inducements relating to patient referral; - I. Provide emergency call coverage as established by each department pursuant to the Medical Staff Bylaws and department rules approved by the Executive Committee and Board of Directors; - J. Notify the Administrator, Chief of Staff/President of the Medical Staff, Vice President of Medical Affairs or the Medical Staff Office, within forty-eight (48) hours of, and provide such additional information as may be requested, regarding each of the following: - 1.
-Voluntary or involuntary revocation, limitation, or suspension of his/her professional license, Drug Enforcement Administration (DEA) registration, or Iowa Controlled Substances Act (CSA) certificate (if applicable); any reprimand or other disciplinary action taken by any state or federal government agency relating to his/her professional license; or the imposition of terms of probation or limitation by any state;
+- 1. Provide patients with continuous care at the level of quality and efficiency generally professionally recognized and refrain from delegating responsibility for diagnosis or care of hospitalized patients to a Practitioner who is not qualified to undertake the responsibility; - 2.
+Agree to be bound by the Medical Staff Bylaws and all other lawful standards, policies, procedures, rules, and regulations of the Medical Staff and Hospital and all applicable Iowa and federal laws and regulations; - 3.
+Discharge such Medical Staff, department, service, committee, and Hospital functions for which the Member is responsible by appointment, election, or otherwise; - 4.
+Attend electronic medical record training at initial appointment and maintain competency throughout Medical Staff membership by attending ongoing training opportunities and assigned competencies. - 5.
+Prepare and complete in a timely manner, as defined elsewhere by the Executive Committee, the medical and other required records for all patients admitted or in any other way provided care by the Member in the Hospital; - 6.
+Abide by ethical principles of the medical profession, the Ethical and Religious Directives for Catholic Health Care Services as published by the United States Conference of Catholic Bishops, and the Code of Ethics of the American Medical, Dental, Osteopathic, or Podiatry Association, as applicable.
+Should there be a conflict between any provision of the applicable Code of Ethics and the Ethical and Religious Directives, the latter shall prevail; - 7.
+Provide, with or without request, new or updated information that is pertinent to any question on the application form as it occurs.
+Except as required by Section 10.1(C)(10) below, failure to provide such information within one (1) week may constitute grounds for automatic withdrawal of an Applicant's application or automatic termination of a Member's Clinical Privileges and Medical Staff membership.
+Applicants whose applications are deemed withdrawn pursuant to this provision and Members whose Clinical Privileges and membership are terminated pursuant to this provision are not entitled to fair hearing and appeal rights; - 8.
+Submit the applicable Application Fee.
+Failure to timely submit the required Application Fee will constitute grounds for automatic withdrawal of an Applicant's application, and the application will not be further processed.
+Applicants whose applications are deemed withdrawn pursuant to this provision are not entitled to fair hearing and appeal rights; - 9.
+Refrain from illegal fee splitting or other illegal inducements relating to patient referral; - 10.
+Provide emergency call coverage as established by each department pursuant to the Medical Staff Bylaws and department rules approved by the Executive Committee and Board of Directors; - 11.
+Notify the Administrator, Chief of Staff/President of the Medical Staff, Vice President of Medical Affairs or the Medical Staff Office, within forty-eight (48) hours of, and provide such additional information as may be requested, regarding each of the following: